ick-seshoka/offerzen/README.md

 - It took longer than 4hours for me to complete this prject. i spent most of the time filling out the branks on the uncovred sstate screens in the designs, like what to show when searching a user that does not exisist.

-- I would've liked to get the actual design file and save time on generating the icon svgs
+- I would've liked to get the actual design file and save time on generating the icon svgs ☹️

+- All in all it was a really func exercises to have i leanrt how to center content in a conder with padding from this project lol 💡